TeacupAngel/KerbalSpaceFactorio/README.md

 Build rocketparts in factorio and place them in put-chests to send them to the master server.

 Open KSP and build a rocket.
-There should be a white gear you can press to retrieve the parts from master as funds and return your science points as space science packs.
+There should be a white gear you can press to access the mod menu.
+The cost of you ship is determined by funds, just like carreer mode.
+What would normall be 100 funds is now 1 low density structure.

 Use the get-chest to import space science packs in factorio.